Ginger is used across the USA and the world for its amazing benefits. And to economically produce ginger prevention and management of pests is a must.

 - Use nematode-resistant ginger rhizomes

-- Allow soil to air out and absorb as much UV rays as possible
+- Allow soil to air out and absorb as many UV rays as possible

 - Check plants early for galls if symptoms point to root-knob nematodes